 According to the cat governing bodies, the most desirable Maine Coon eye color, is gold and/or green.

-Though, if you own a white Maine Coon then you might notice that your cats eyes are blue, or odd-eye which is where the cat has two different eye colourings.
-In the case of a white Maine Coon, you could expect to see one blue eye, and one that is either gold or green.
+Though, if you own a white Maine Coon then you might notice that your cat’s eyes are blue, or odd-eye which is where the cat has two different eye colorings.
+In the case of a white Maine Coon, you could expect to see one blue eye and one that is either gold or green.